andysworkshop/stm32plus/README.md

 `utils/LzgFontConv`: This PC utility is for converting TrueType vector anti-aliased fonts into compressed graphical representations suitable for compiling and using with the stm32plus bitmap text output graphics library functions.

-A Quick Guide To Flashing Using Openocd
+A quick guide to flashing using OpenOCD
 =======================================

 At the time of writing the lastest version of openocd is 0.6.1 and it contains full support for the STM32 connected via JTAG and also via ST-Link (e.g. the STM32F4DISCOVERY board).
 The following guide assumes that you are using either Linux or Windows with a Unix-like shell (cygwin or mingw) and that you have built the binaries.

-Flashing The Stm32f4discovery Board
+Flashing the stm32f4discovery board
 -----------------------------------

-'cd' into the openocd directory and run it with the flags required for the discovery board.
+`cd` into the openocd directory and run it with the flags required for the discovery board.
 For me on Windows 7 x64/cygwin this is:

 	$ bin-x64/openocd-x64-0.6.1.exe -f scripts/board/stm32f4discovery.cfg
 	Open On-Chip Debugger 0.6.1 (2012-10-07-10:39)